If you’re looking to embark on the scuba diving holiday of a lifetime, you should seriously consider a liveaboard (aka dive safari/dive tour).

 - Some of the best drift diving in the world, over incredibly healthy coral.

-- Komodo is close to the legendary island of Bali, the Gili Islands, Lombok, and East Nusa Tenggara.
+- Komodo is close to the legendary travel destination Bali as well as the gorgeous Gili Islands, Lombok, and East Nusa Tenggara.

 - Scuba diving at Komodo generates revenue to continue protecting and maintaining the national park.